 Goats & Glaciers Lookout

-It’s a nice quick stop and a good photo op, but it’s very easy to miss so keep your eyes open for the pull off.
+It’s a nice quick stop and a good photo op, but it’s very easy to miss, so keep your eyes open for the pull-off, it will be on your left when driving from Banff to Jasper.

 - Distance from Lake Louise Village: 194 km